DHTMLX/scheduler-docs/data/recurring_events.md

 ];
 ~~~

-You may add any extra sections, but need to preserve both recurring and time sections.
+You may add any extra sections, but need to preserve both the "recurring" and "time" sections.
-Also, it's required that the time section was placed **after** the recurring section.
+Also, it's required to place the "time" section **after** the "recurring" one.

 {{sample